 Final Thoughts: Building a Safer Future for Schools

-School security isn’t just about preventing crime—it’s about making sure students can focus on learning in a space that feels safe and supportive.
+School security isn’t just about preventing crime — it’s about making sure students can focus on learning in a space that feels safe and supportive.
+As demand for qualified school security guards in Maryland continues to grow, schools deserve a partner who brings more than just a warm body at the door.
+They need officers with purpose-built training, genuine community skills, and the credentials — like NASRO certification — to back it up.
 With safety concerns growing, schools need to take action now to protect students, staff, and the learning experience.